SSWConsulting/SSW.Rules.Content/rules/what-is-chatgpt/rule.md

 ---
 seoDescription: ChatGPT is a conversational AI language model that understands natural language and responds with human-like accuracy, making it suitable for various applications including customer service, chatbots, and text generation.
 type: rule
-title: Do you know what is ChatGPT?
+title: Do you know what ChatGPT is?
 uri: what-is-chatgpt
 authors:
   - title: Calum Simpson